mini-kep/parcer-template/README.md

 What is a parser?
 =================

-Parser is a program that does following:
+In our project a parser a part of the program that does following:
  - scrapping - retrieve raw data from web file or other API
  - varname assignment - parse raw data to get datapoints needed, naming them based on common convention
  - interface - provide clean data for all of specified varnames at available frequencies and defined histroic depth (all available datapoints or datapoints after specified date)